Violet CoCo

-Deanna Maree “Violet” Coco, (born 1989 or 1990) usually known as Violet Coco, is an Australian climate activist who was briefly jailed on remand for blocking the Sydney Harbour Bridge in 2022.
-She successfully appealed her 15-month jail convicion in March 2023, after the judge found that her conviction was based on false information from the police about an ambulance being blocked by her protest.
+Deanna Maree "Violet" Coco, (born 1989 or 1990) usually known as Violet CoCo, is an Australian climate activist who was briefly jailed on remand for blocking the Sydney Harbour Bridge in 2022.
+She successfully appealed her 15-month jail sentence, with the convictions remaining, in March 2023, after the judge found that her conviction was based on false information from the police about an ambulance being blocked by her protest.
+She was instead put on a 12 month conditional release order.

+In March 2024 Coco pleaded guilty to charges of public nuisance intentionally obstructing police for blocking the Melbourne West Gate Bridge during peak hour.
+She was sentenced to 21 days jail.
+On appeal this was subsequently increased to two months incarceration.